pslucas0212/Adding-an-Existing-RHEL-VM-to-Red-Hat-Satellite/README.md

 #subscription-manager clean
 All local data removed
 ```
-Now past and run the curl command that you copied from Satellite.
+In the terminal, paste the curl command into the terminal and press the enter key.
 Watch the output for any errors.
-If successfull, you are all set.
+If the commandy completed with all success, you are all set.

+If your return the Hosts -> Content Hosts page you will now see your newel added RHEL VM.